ninuxorg/nodeshot/docs/topics/manual_install.rst

 * **Postfixs**: SMTP server

 .. note::
-    If you are installing for development you can skip to the next chapter.
+    If you are installing for development you can skip the rest of this chapter.

 -----
 Nginx